farazraj/AI-Learnings/README.md

-These repository contains my learnings and projects regarding AI.
+The repository contains my learnings and projects regarding AI.